 How will it work?

-When Operation Encompass comes into effect locally, all officers who attend a DV&A incident where there are children present will email a Key Adult at the child’s school with basic information.
+All officers who attend a DV&A incident where there are children present will email a Key Adult at the child’s school with basic information.
 This will allow us to better support the child the next day, and help us put their behaviour into context.

 The information shared by the police will tell your Key Adult: